niharikaRachuri/ADM-HW4-Group-8/README.md

 	define a function for a Dijkstra's algorithm.
 This is an algorithm for finding the 	shortest paths between nodes in a graph.
 In our case we used Dijkstra for finding 	the shortest paths from a single node(source) to a single destination node(target) 	by stopping the algorithm once the shortest path to the destination node has been 	determined.

 3. Function: def shortestPath
-	define a function to compute the shortest path using the heapq class
+	define a function to compute the shortest path using the heapq class.
+We start defining a heap of distances in which record all the nodes and the dictionary where the keys are node and values are its previous.
+Then, we fill the heap with tuples (node, distance),  initialize the dictionary, every node has unknown previous.
+Therefore, while the queue of the reached nodes is not empty, extract the minimun value reach the target and return the target name.
+Finally we update the dictionary and update the dist with the discovered distances.

 4. Function: def groupNumber